nmajor/nmajor-src/_drafts/making-redux-middleware-for-websockets.md

 ---
 Middleware is one of the most useful and powerful features of redux.
 If you're unfamiliar with redux middleware, basically it is a way to insert extra behavior into dispatched redux actions.

-In this post I'll show you 2 different websocket redux middleware functions I use to manage event listening and subscribing to different rooms, etc...

 {: .lead}
 <!–-break-–>